ANUBHAV07-hub/CodeHack/README.md

 42) ExceptionHandling2 ------is Java Exception Handling(2) problem where we learn how to use throw and throws keyword.
 43) varargs1 ------is Java Varargs-Simple Addition problem where we learn how to implement varargs concept.
 44) reflection-attributes1 ------is Java Reflection-Attributes problem where we learn about getDeclaredMethods and other methods in reflect class of lang.
+45) SingletonPattern1 -------is Java Singleton Pattern problem where we learn about use of Singleton.